The Rodin and the Art of Ancient Greece exhibition opens today at the British Museum, 26 April – 29 July 2018

 THE PARTHENON MARBLES became front-page news back in 2014 when the Greek authorities appointed international lawyer Amal Clooney, wife of Hollywood actor George Clooney, to argue their return from Britain to their homeland of Greece.
-They have become topical again with the recent announcement that the British Museum is planning an April exhibition Rodin And The Art Of Ancient Greece, which shows how sculptor Rodin was inspired on seeing the Elgin Marbles at the British Museum.
+They have become topical again with the opening of the British Museum exhibition Rodin and the Art of Ancient Greece on April 26 which shows how sculptor Rodin was inspired on seeing the Elgin (Parthenon) Marbles at the museum.
 It apparently changed his approach to sculpture, and he came to accept that headless sculptures could still be beautiful.
 Rodin’s sculptures will be shown alongside 18 of the Greek masterpieces.

 The legality of their ownership remains a debatable point with this Greek-British row raging on since 1807, the date Lord Elgin stripped the Parthenon ruins of their classical treasures and had them transported from the Acropolis to London under the noses of the warring factions caught up in the Ottoman conflict.
 The British Museum has had them on permanent display since 1817.